 - Upcoming Events

-Thursday, Aug 1 – Parent access to Powerschool will be available.
-The district is requiring all families to have a PowerSchool account, so every year you can update your information and more importantly sign all required annual forms.
+-The district is requiring all families to have a Powerschool account, so every year you can update your information and more importantly sign all required annual forms.
 The district is no longer printing the handbooks, it is all online and accessible through your powerschool portal.
-Please take the time during the summer and complete the annual forms.
+Please take the time to complete and submit the annual school forms.

 - About the KEF